somaSystems/lifeTimes/README.md

 variables you would like to compare to the `lts_pairsMaker` function, and assign the output to an object.
 Then just pass this object as an argument to the `.in_pairedComparisons =` parameter (See example 1 above).
+In addition to iterating all possible combinations of pairings between variables, lts\_pairsMaker can be passed a table of pre-specified pairings, and return these in list of list format (this is demonstrated in the examples below).

 <p>

-TODO: In addition to iterating all possible combinations of pairings between variables, lts\_pairsMaker will be adapte to be passed a table of pre-specified pairings, and return these in list of list format.

 **6:`.in_uniqueID_colname =` A unique identified for each thing we are measuring:** We need to give lifeTimes the column namr which holds the